Siebs612/Game-of-life-Simulation/README.md

 - At anytime you can selct pause and reset to start over or add more lifde to the simulation.

 ***Disclaimer
-This app idea is not mmy own and was first created by John Conway.
+This app idea is not my own and was first created by John Conway.
-There are in fact better veriosn of this simulation available, this was a ffun project to work on but i take no credit for intellectual properties.
+There are in fact better versions of this simulation available, this was a fun project to work on but I take no credit for intellectual properties and ideas behind this project.